 Making a Terraform Job

-For making a terraform job, we need the git repo project as shown in previous section, terraform backend object to capture terraform state file information, provider containing azure subscription/tenant information, and variables input to the terraform script.
+For making a Terraform job, we need the git repo project as shown in the previous section, the Terraform backend object to capture Terraform state file information, the provider containing Azure subscription/tenant information, and variables input to the Terraform script.

 Making an Ansible Job

-Similar to Terraform Jobs, ansible jobs also need a git repo project along with execution config object containing variable data for installation process and inventory object or location of inventory file.
+Similar to Terraform Jobs, ansible jobs also need a git repo project along with an execution config object containing variable data for the installation process and inventory object or location of the inventory file.

 Weaving Terraform and Ansible Jobs together through Process Definition

 IT-Conductor has the framework for automating different activities by weaving them together so that they can run serially.
-Process Definition is a template for processes which can be scheduled to run at desired time.
+Process Definition is a template for processes that can be scheduled to run at the desired time.

 In each activity, these data files are available for selection as input or output data files.